 3 T. EVOO (extra virgin olive oil)

 Seasoning the romaine lettuce: brush extra virgin olive oil on each side of the lettuce.
-Salt and pepper both sides.
-Place the lettuce on a medium hot grill cut side down for three minutes.
-Take your tongs and press down to get the good grill marks.
+Salt and pepper on both sides.
+Place the lettuce on a medium-hot grill and cut side down for three minutes.
+Take your tongs and press down to get good grill marks.
 Flip and repeat for another two minutes.

 After taking off the grill, drizzle the remaining oil on the lettuce.
 Squeeze the lemon juice from the half lemon over each lettuce head.
 Grate parmesan cheese over the top.
 It's ready to serve.